intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 depth of the tree to perform a muxing operation, an operation quite useful in hardware.
 Here you see the operation is now the `muxReduce` method which injects a mux at each node of the tree.
-Recognize that `ReductionTree` does not know apriori what the node hardware will be giving it infinite extensibility.
+Recognize that the `ReductionTree` component does not know apriori what the node hardware will be, giving it infinite extensibility.

 ```dart
 main() {